googlefonts/fez/docs/getting-started.rst

 Of course this rather defeats the point of the language.
 But it is worth
 repeating: you can program FEZ this way if you want to.
 The fancy stuff is just there to help you.
 You don't need to use it if you don't want to.
+In fact, that's the point of expressibility - there's more than one way to do it, and you choose the one that best fits your understanding of the task and the language.
+As you get more comfortable with the language, you will be able to take more shortcuts.

 One more example before we look at the language in depth.
 We're still doing Myanmar.
 Again we'll start with Adobe feature syntax::